kbroman/Tools4RR/08_Rpack/LiveCoding/ReadMe.md

         R CMD check simBM_0.1.tar.gz

-9. Point out the bit about the `NAMESPACE` file.
+9. Point out the bit about the `NAMESPACE` file, but mostly the error is about title, description, license, author, maintainer.

 10. Go back to the `DESCRIPTION` file and add the following lines: